 Contact Jean Gilbert (she/her) at firstname.lastname@example.org

-Rachel Kohler joined the staff at the beginning of August 2016.
-She began working in curriculum development, volunteer recruitment, and the week-to-week tasks necessary in running a successful RE program, and is now the Interim Director for the 2020-2021 church year.
+Rachel Kohler joined the staff at the beginning of August 2016 as the Religious Exploration Associate.
+She began working in curriculum development, volunteer recruitment, and the week-to-week tasks necessary in running a successful RE program, and is now the Director of Religious Exploration.

 Rachel hails from Virginia, where she obtained a BS in Theatre Arts and English at Radford University and M.Litt/MFA degrees in Shakespeare and Performance at Mary Baldwin College.
 After graduating, she heeded the siren call of the Pacific Northwest and signed on with the AmeriCorps program, through which she served at two different non-profit organizations based in Douglas County in rural southern Oregon for four years.
 She also taught writing at Umpqua Community College as an adjunct professor.

 Rachel spends most of her free time reading books, playing video games, and talking incessantly about Shakespeare.

 Contact Rachel Kohler (she/her) at email@example.com

 UUFC Music Director since 2013, David Servias holds MA and PhD degrees in piano performance from Washington State University and University of Washington respectively.
 He also earned an MA in teaching with an emphasis in choral music education from Oregon State University.